unikent/programmes-plant/readme.md

 The following are instructions on running the Programmes Plant on a local machine for development.

 1. Clone this repository.
-Obtain Laravel as a submodule by running `git submodule init`, unless you have done a recursive clone.
-Note that this app uses the [unikent laravel fork](https://github.com/unikent/laravel.git), because this contains important performance enhancements as yet not pulled into the laravel core.
-This fork is generally kept up to date with the laravel master branch, so including it as a submodule should give you the latest version of laravel.
+Obtain Laravel as a submodule by running `git submodule init` then `git submodule update`, unless you have done a recursive clone.
+Note that this app uses the [unikent Laravel fork](https://github.com/unikent/laravel.git), because this contains important performance enhancements as yet not pulled into the Laravel core.
+This fork is generally kept up to date with the Laravel master branch, so including it as a submodule should give you the latest version of Laravel.

 2. You need to setup the application by editing all the sample files in `config/` and moving them to `config/local/` filling in as appropriate.
 To move the files in one command, run:
 ```shell